exyb/harbor-registry-cleaner/README.md

 `Filename`: harbor_elcanup_policy.yaml

-`type`:
+`rule type`:

-- DeleteByTimeInName: filter by regexp, and sort by time string in tag name, e.g. 20240505, 20240506120000
+- `DeleteByTimeInName`: filter by regexp, and sort by time string in tag name, e.g. 20240505, 20240506120000
-- DeleteByTagName: filter by regexp, sort by name
+- `DeleteByTagName`: filter by regexp, sort by name
-- DeleteByCreateTimee: filter by regexp, sort by push time
+- `DeleteByCreateTimee`: filter by regexp, sort by push time
-- IgnoreRepos: ignore if repo name contains any string in the list
+- `IgnoreRepos`: ignore if repo name contains any string in the list
-- IgnoreTags: ignore if tag name contains any string in the list
+- `IgnoreTags`: ignore if tag name contains any string in the list

 `Example`: